jacquelinearaya/jacquelinearaya.github.io/_posts/2019-05-25-web_report.md

 ```

-## Results
+## Analysis

 ### Hotel average review scores

-First, we analize the hotel-level scores, this is, the average of the scores an hotel gets among all its guests that wrote a review and evaluate it.
+First, we analize the hotel-level scores, this is, the average of the scores an hotel gets among all its guests that wrote a review and evaluated it.
 In other words, each observation correspond to an hotel in the sample.

 How does this overall score distributes among hotels?